 Unglazed brownish earthenware, known as terracotta, is quite famous in India.
 Bishnupur in West Bengal has terracotta temples with figurines and sculptures made of terracotta.
 The tribes of Chhattisgarh are known for terracotta pottery items, which are great as souvenirs to take back home.

 Khavda pottery from Gujarat, Longpi pottery from Manipur, and Black Clay pottery from Uttar Pradesh are also popular.
+You might find street stalls on highways selling pottery items such as pots, cups, and oil lamps.

 Toys